Troubleshooting Microsoft Outlook

 - Step 3 : Click “Repair All” to fix all issues.

 Setting up weekly (or daily) automatic scans will help prevent system problems and keep your PC running fast and trouble-free.

-Windows Wally: Microsoft Outlook is a software offered by Microsoft with the Microsoft Office Suit of programs.
+Windows Wally: Microsoft Outlook is a software offered by Microsoft with the Microsoft Office Suite of programs.
 It is designed to be a personal organizer and email client.
-It’s features include contact management, messages, email, reminders and a calendar.
-Now, it even integrates with social networking sites such as facebook and twitter.
+Its features include contact management, messages, email, reminders, and a calendar.
+Now, it even integrates with social networking sites such as Facebook and Twitter.

 Microsoft Outlook Error Messages